-COPD does not always show up on X-rays.
-When it does, doctors may notice air pockets in lung tissue, a lowered diaphragm, or enlarged lungs.
+COPD may not always show up on an X-ray.
+However, when it does, doctors may notice visible signs, such as air pockets in lung tissue, a lowered diaphragm, or enlarged lungs.

 Chronic obstructive pulmonary disease (COPD) is a serious group of lung conditions that includes chronic bronchitis and emphysema.
 These conditions cause permanent changes in the lungs that make breathing more difficult.